redeux/terraform-kubernetes-flux-install/README.md

-# Flux v2 Install with Terraform
+# Install Flux v2 with Terraform

 This Terraform module is (almost) the equivalent of using the Flux CLI to install Flux v2 in to your Kubernetes cluster.

 This module was mostly generated from the output of Flux CLI, using the command `flux install --export > flux-system.yaml`.
 From there, the multi-doc yaml file that the Flux CLI produces was converted into individual yaml files using [mogensen/kubernetes-split-yaml](https://github.com/mogensen/kubernetes-split-yaml).
 Finally the yaml files were converted to HCL using [jrhouston/tfk8s](https://github.com/jrhouston/tfk8s).

-Variables were still done by hand, unfortunately.
+Variables were still done by hand.

 ## Usage